Spyderisk/Access-Tool/README.md

 # Kraken, a tool to convert obsolete Access databases to and from text files

-Kraken is a [Python](https://python.org) script to to convert your entire obsolete/legacy [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) application to plain text files, and back again.
-Graphical forms, code, queries etc are all exported and appear as ordinary text files, and when re-imported into Access the application is unchanged.
+Kraken is a Python script to to convert your entire obsolete/legacy [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access) application to plain text files, and back again.
+Access stores its applications in an undocumented binary format.
+It can be difficult enough using Access in the 21st century, so it helps to have modern software development practices.

+Kraken was originally written because the [Spyderisk development team](https://github.com/Spyderisk) team had an editor for [complicated mathematical relationships](https://github.com/Spyderisk/domain-network/tree/6a/csv) we wanted to make open source.
+The first step to making something open source is to make all the source code visible, which Access tries hard to prevent.

-This is useful because:
+Kraken is useful because:

-* the plain text files can be managed in a version control system, such as [Git](https://git-scm.com) or [Fossil](https://fossil-scm.org)
+* the plain text files can be managed in a version control system, such as [Git](https://git-scm.com) or [Fossil](https://fossil-scm.org), as used by services like [Codeberg](https://codeberg.org) and [GitHub](https://github.com).
 * text files are easy to back up and verify in detail.
 An Access program/database is one big binary blob
 * Access scatters programmatic objects in many places.
 If you want (for example) just the SQL queries or just the visual forms, Kraken puts them in one place.
 Who knows what you might discover?
 * Access is poorly suited to documenting how a program works.
 With Kraken, you can tie documentation (eg Markdown files) stored outside Access to the programmable objects inside Access
 * text files are a good place to start if you want to migrate code away from Windows.
 Kraken is an excellent first step to open sourcing legacy Access code.

-Kraken was originally written because the [Spyderisk development team](https://github.com/Spyderisk) team had an editor for [complicated mathematical relationships](https://github.com/Spyderisk/domain-network/tree/6a/csv) we wanted to make open source.
-The first step to making something open source is to make all the source code visible, which Access tries hard to prevent.
+Kraken was originally written because the [Spyderisk development team](https://github.com/Spyderisk) had an editor for [complicated mathematical relationships](https://github.com/Spyderisk/domain-network/tree/6a/csv) that we wanted to make open source.
+The first step to making something open source is to see all the source code, and that is what Kraken makes possible.

-We invite you to try Kraken if you have Access Databases/programs you wish to open up, whether for backup or storing on GitHub or any other modern purpose.
+If you have Access Databases/programs you wish to store in Git, then we invite you to try Kraken.
 [Raise an issue to tell us](https://github.com/Spyderisk/Access-Tool/issues/new) if you have a problem, or just want to say it is working great for you.

 One day, we would like to take the text file description of an Access application and processes it so it can be run using open source tools on Linux.
 We are not there yet, but this is an excellent first step.

-In our view, Access is a visual prototyping tool unsuitable for modern production use or computer science purposes.
-Kraken is helping us move these important mathematical relationships away to more sustainable tools.

 ## TL;DR overview of Kraken

 Kraken makes Microsoft Access code repeatable, using plain ASCII (really UTF-8) text files.
-This means that someone can find your Access code online (say on GitHub, SourceHut or CodeBerg) and then:
+This means that someone can find your Access code online (say on GitHub) and then:

 * clone the Git repository containing your code in text files, onto their Windows computer
 * run Kraken on their Windows computer, which imports these text files into their copy of Microsoft Access to re-create your application.

 They will see the same program, database and user interface you developed, but they only had access to the code on GitHub.
 They have *repeated* your program independently.
+They have not *reproduced* your program, reproducibility is a level of computer science certainty that Access cannot reach.

 Kraken will not:

 * replace your Access app with open source.
 You still need Windows and Access.
 * create or know anything about a .accdb file
 * work without Python